Welcome to An Táin Arts Centre

 If you or a member of your party has a temperature or is feeling unwell, please visit us another time.
 Our front of house team is here to assist you in a safe visit to An Táin Arts Centre; please don’t hesitate to talk to us if you need any help.
 If you have any concerns in advance of your visit, please contact our Covid-19 Compliance Officer, CEO Paul Hayes, on email@example.com

-Concessions are available to full-time students, senior citizens (65 years and older) and the unwaged on certain events.
+Concessions are available to children, full-time students, senior citizens (65 years and older) and the unwaged on certain events.
 Please check with the Box Office at time of booking and bring appropriate photo ID with you.

 Children must be supervised by an adult at all times.
 For ticketed events, children must have a valid ticket and must be accompanied by a ticket holding adult.
 If you are attending a ticketed event with your small baby, please note that we have baby passes for children under two years of age and these can be booked through our box office.
 Baby passes are complimentary.
 Please note that baby passes do not apply to ticketed events created specifically for children of this age.
 Breastfeeding is welcome in all our spaces.